GeoMOER/moer-base-python/docs/units/_unit10/unit10-01_variables.md

 **Answer the following questions in writing:**

 - What role does **Python** play in the field of Artificial Intelligence?
-- Name at least popular AI or data science libraries in Python.
+- Name at some popular AI or data science libraries in Python.

 *(Hint: Consider: readability, rapid development, community support, available libraries...)*